roysmanfo/Flux/COMMANDS.md

 Name | Goal | Description
 --- | --- | ---
-**file** | **File manipulation** | Create commands that allow developers to manipulate files and directories, such as creating, renaming, moving, or deleting files and directories.
 **noname** | **Code compilation** | Build a command that compiles code files in different programming languages, and provides output and error messages.
 **noname** | **Version control** | Integrate version control functionality into the app, allowing developers to commit, revert, and view code changes.
 **noname** | **Package management** | Create a command that helps developers to manage and install packages from different package managers, such as pip or npm.